 Volunteering at The North Carolina Arboretum

 Volunteers learn new skills, make a positive impact on the environment, and advance The North Carolina Arboretum’s mission through their hands-on support of the gardens and programs.
 All active volunteers who give a minimum of 50 hours of service a year receive a free parking pass for the extent of their commitment.
-Volunteers also receive discounts at The Savory Thyme Café and Connections Gallery and receive special invites to workshops, events and training.
+Volunteers also receive discounts at Bent Creek Bistro and Connections Gallery and receive special invites to workshops, events and training.

-New volunteers are required to attend a Volunteer Informational Meeting.
-These meetings are scheduled three times per month from February to October.
-Generally, they are scheduled on the 2nd Monday from 9:30-11:30 a.m., the last Thursday from 2:30-4:30 p.m. and the last Sunday from 10:00 a.m.- 12:00 p.m.
+New volunteers are encouraged to attend a Volunteer Informational Meeting.
+These meetings are scheduled three times per month from March to October.
 Volunteers may commit to a weekly, monthly, or “on-call” schedule, based on department needs.
 Current volunteer opportunities are listed below.
 After completing a volunteer application, background check and orientation, volunteers train alongside Arboretum staff and experienced volunteers.
-To learn more, email firstname.lastname@example.org or call 828-665-2492 ext.
+To learn more, email email@example.com or call 828-665-2492 ext.
 219. Regular volunteers must be at least 18 years of age.